Are you ready for the European General Data Protection Regulation (GDPR)?

-- IP address data for 6 months maximum (learn more about how we process and anonymise IP addresses)
+- IP address data: 6 months maximum (learn more about how we process and anonymise IP addresses)

-- GPS location data for 6 months maximum.
+- GPS location data: 6 months maximum.
 (During collection, we truncate all GPS coordinates to two decimal degrees – we never collect GPS coordinates in their entirety.
 Truncated coordinates are then converted into a heatmap graphic providing country-level-only information.
 Full details are never displayed.)

 - Our cookies are active during a fixed period of 13 months, after which they disappear from a user’s computer.
 (AT Internet’s cookie only contains a unique alphanumeric ID – no other data is stored in the cookie.)